Help Stop Ebola. Help Save Lives.

 During the height of the Ebola outbreak in Liberia in 2014, Samaritan's Purse opened an Ebola Treatment Center—giving hands-on patient care—and combatted infection rates by providing hygiene training and prevention education across affected communities.
 Through a massive public education campaign, which included thousands of church leaders, Samaritan's Purse provided potentially life-saving information to more than 1.6 million people.

-Just a few years later, in 2018, Samaritan's Purse established an Ebola Treatment Center in the Democratic Republic of the Congo, caring for more than 600 patients and continuing to educate communities on best practices to help stop the spread of the disease.
+Just a few years later, Samaritan's Purse established an Ebola Treatment Center during the 2018 outbreak in the Democratic Republic of the Congo, caring for more than 600 patients and continuing to educate communities on best practices to help stop the spread of the disease.

 Please be in prayer for our country office team and our Disaster Assistance Response Team as we respond to this 2026 outbreak.
 Pray for all the people affected in central and eastern Africa and for an end to the spread of this virus.